 The AP generally does not identify people who say they were sexually assaulted, and is not naming the family to avoid identifying the woman.

-But new problems arose.
+Soon new problems arose.

 "I remember walking by my room and just seeing him laying in my bed, with his eyes wide open and staring at the ceiling," Burch said.
 "He was really scared, really terrified."

-He was put on a plane back to Wisconsin.
+He was put on a plane to Wisconsin.